NoshinXD/noshinxd.github.io/_pages/about.md

 I am a PhD student in Computer Science at [University of Virginia](https://www.virginia.edu/), advised by [Prof. Aidong Zhang](https://engineering.virginia.edu/faculty/aidong-zhang).
 Previously, I received my M.S. in Computer Science from [Courant Institute of Mathematical Sciences](https://cs.nyu.edu/), [New York University](https://www.nyu.edu/) and my B.S. in Mathematics from [University of Illinois Urbana-Champaign](https://illinois.edu/), with minors in Computer Science and Electrical Engineering.

 My research interest is to develop robust and interpretable machine learning methods.
-I am eager to persistently improve my understanding in diverse areas of study including but not limited to (1).
-Robustness, (2).
-Multimodal Learning, (3).
-AI for Healthcare, (4).
-Embodied AI.
+I am eager to persistently improve my understanding in diverse areas of study including but not limited to (1). *Robustness*, (2). *Multimodal Learning*, (3). *AI for Healthcare*, (4). *Embodied AI*.

 <!-- I am always on the lookout for research collaborations that align with my research interests.
 If you have any potential opportunities or ideas, feel free to contact me via email. -->